-The Social Security Administration has a precise definition of “disability” that they use to evaluate your application.
-In fact, they even have a nearly comprehensive listing of conditions and illnesses that they consider disabling for purposes of receiving SSD benefits.
+The SSA has a precise definition of “disability” that they use to evaluate your application.
+In fact, they even have a nearly comprehensive list of impairments that they consider disabling for purposes of receiving SSDI benefits.
 As a rule, your disability should:

 - Inhibit your ability to work in any occupation; and

 - Affect you for at least one year

 The one-year requirement doesn’t have to be certain, but you should have an indication from your doctor that they expect that your condition will last at least one year.
 Also, you don’t have to be permanently disabled to get SSDI benefits—there is only a one-year duration requirement.
 Keep in mind that just because your doctor says you are disabled, that doesn’t automatically mean you are disabled, but that type of opinion is vital to your application.

 SSD defines “work” for our purposes as “substantial gainful activity.”
 That is a certain level or type of work.
 That means that you can still work a few hours and be considered disabled for purposes of SSD.

 Your specific condition will dictate how much money you can earn and still be eligible for benefits.
 These amounts are low, and they are generally under $1,170 per month, which equates to roughly $14,000 per year.

 Don’t Give Up if You Received a Rejection

 The Social Security Act isn’t meant to be a charity.
 It’s a system that all workers in America pay into over the course of their careers.
 The SSA is notorious for giving out rejections, but that doesn’t mean you should just throw in the towel and not receive the benefits you deserve.